DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * Two hours later, four **wights** emerge silently to stand guard around the base of the tree.

 The undead vanish into the woods shortly before dawn.

 ## C4e.
 A Gift for Arabelle
-As the players prepare to depart Tser Pool, they are approached by [[Non-Player Characters#Madam Eva|Madam Eva]], who greets them with a friendly cackle.
+As the players prepare to depart Tser Pool, they are approached by [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Madam Eva|Madam Eva]], who greets them with a friendly cackle.
 Once pleasantries are disposed of, she proffers a velvet pouch containing 10 gp and asks the players to bring it to Blinsky Toys, in Vallaki, to purchase a toy for her great-grand-niece, Arabelle.
-(Blinsky’s are Arabelle’s favorites.)
+(Blinsky's are Arabelle's favorites.)
 She adds that the players are welcome to keep any change as payment for their efforts.

-Madam Eva asks the players to deliver the toy to the Vistani encampment to the southwest of Vallaki by the end of Arabelle’s tenth nameday, which is in two days’ time.
+Madam Eva asks the players to deliver the toy to the Vistani encampment to the southwest of Vallaki by the end of Arabelle's tenth nameday, which is in two days' time.
 Eva claims that she would go herself, but that long journeys are simply too taxing for her old bones.
-She adds, with a cryptic smile, that the players may enjoy speaking with Arabelle, as she is “a most interesting child.”
+She adds, with a cryptic smile, that the players may enjoy speaking with Arabelle, as she is "a most interesting child."

 Madam Eva concludes the conversation by wishing the players well on their journey.
 She then returns to her tent.

 # C5.
 The Skeletal Rider
 When the players return to the River Ivlis Crossroads after receiving the Tarokka reading, they encounter a skeletal rider, as described in <span class="citation">Skeletal Rider (p.
 31)</span>.
-If the players saw Dalvan Olensky’s corpse upon entering Barovia, they notice that the rider’s clothing is recognizably similar to his.
+If the players saw Dalvan Olensky's corpse upon entering Barovia, they notice that the rider's clothing is recognizably similar to his.

 # C6.
 The Watchtower
 As the players travel west from the River Ivlis Crossroads, read: